Jean-Jacques Rousseau: Fugitive

 For more than two years (1762–1765) Rousseau lived at Môtiers, spending his time in reading and writing and meeting visitors such as James Boswell (December 1764).
 (Boswell recorded his private discussions with Rousseau, in both direct quotation and dramatic dialog, over several pages of his 1764 journal.)
+As a pastime, he took up the local tradition of bobbin lace making.
 In the meantime, the local ministers had become aware of the apostasies in some of his writings and resolved not to let him stay in the vicinity.
 The Neuchâtel Consistory summoned Rousseau to answer a charge of blasphemy.
 He wrote back asking to be excused due to his inability to sit for a long time due to his ailment.

 Rousseau's own pastor, Frédéric-Guillaume de Montmollin, started denouncing him publicly as an Antichrist.
 In one inflammatory sermon, Montmollin quoted Proverbs 15:8: "The sacrifice of the wicked is an abomination to the Lord, but the prayer of the upright is his delight"; this was interpreted by everyone to mean that Rousseau's taking communion was detested by the Lord.

 The ecclesiastical attacks inflamed the parishioners, who proceeded to pelt Rousseau with stones when he would go out for walks.
 Around midnight of 6–7 September 1765, stones were thrown at the house Rousseau was staying in, and some glass windows were shattered.
 When a local official, Martinet, arrived at Rousseau's residence he saw so many stones on the balcony that he exclaimed "My God, it's a quarry!"
 At this point, Rousseau's friends in Môtiers advised him to leave the town.